KinsonDigital/CICD/Documentation/Branching.md

 <h1 align="center">Branching</h1>

 **CSharpLibTemplateRepo** uses a more complicated branching model, but it gives you more control of the SDLC (Software Development Life Cycle).
-This branching model allows a clear purpose for adding features, bug fixes, preview releases, QA releases and standard releases.
+This branching model allows a clear purpose for adding features, bug fixes, preview releases, QA releases, and standard releases.

 As a standard contributor, all you have to worry about is creating <span style="color: #66B2FF;font-weight:bold">feature</span> branches and creating pull requests to merge those branches into the <span style="color: #FFB366;font-weight:bold">develop</span> branch.
 The rest is taken care of by a solid CI/CD system as well as the maintainers of the project.
 Only the organization owner and designated team members will manage the release process.
 So, contributing is very easy!!🥳